Complete reducibility and subgroups of exceptional algebraic groups: A strategy for classifying semisimple subgroups

 Just as in representation theory, where one may begin by studying irreducible modules for a given object (immediately yielding the completely reducible modules) and then considering extensions, one can stratify the search for subgroups of $G$, beginning with $G$-cr subgroups and building up from these to non-$G$-cr subgroups.

-Let us suppose the maximal connected subgroups of simple groups up to a certain rank (such as $8$) have been classified, and suppose that $G$ is one of these simple groups.
-Let $H\subseteq G$ be semisimple.
-If $H$ lies is in a maximal connected subgroup $M$ of $G$ and if $M$ is reductive then $M=\D(M)\cdot Z(M)$ and as $H$ is perfect, we have $H\subseteq \D(M)$.
-Since $\D(M)$ is a central product of simple groups of smaller dimension, we hope to know $H$ by induction on dimension.
+Suppose that we know the maximal connected subgroups of simple groups up to a certain rank (such as $8$), and let $G$ be one of these simple groups.
+Let $H\subseteq G$ be semisimple and let $M$ be a maximal connected subgroup of $G$ containing $H$.
+If $M$ is reductive then $M=\D(M)\cdot Z(M)$ and since $H$ is perfect, we have $H\subseteq \D(M)$.
+Since $\D(M)$ is a central product of simple groups of smaller dimension, we hope to know $H$ by induction on the dimension.
 The problem is that one may have $H\subset M$ where $M$ is not reductive; this means $M=P$ is a parabolic subgroup by the Borel--Tits theorem.
 So we would also like to know the semisimple subgroups of $P=QL$.
-Since $L$ is reductive of the same rank as $G$ we might again assume we know its semisimple subgroups.
+Since $L$ is reductive of the same rank as $G$ we may again assume that we know its semisimple subgroups.
 But it remains to find those semisimple subgroups of $P$ which are not conjugate to subgroups of $L$; in other words, the non-$G$-cr subgroups.
-Of course, Theorem \ref{thm:gcr-red} tells us that such subgroups do not exist if $\Char k$ or large enough relative to the root system of $G$.
+Of course, Theorem \ref{thm:gcr-red} tells us that such subgroups do not exist if $\Char k$ is $0$ or large enough relative to the root system of $G$.